gianmarco-tucceri-cimini/gianmarco-tucceri-cimini/README.md

 * 🔭 I’m currently working on a course in Data Science & AI
 * 🌱 I’m currently learning Visual Studio Code
+* 🚀 I'm currently working on a prediction model on Autism Spectrum Desease

 ---